scalableminds/zarrita/README.md

 # zarrita

-**Here be dragons.** Zarrita is a minimal, exploratory implementation of the [Zarr version 3.0 core protocol](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html).
-Includes an implementation of sharding.
-This is a technical spike only, not for production use.
+**Here be dragons.** Zarrita is a minimal, exploratory implementation of [Zarr v3](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html) includes [sharding](https://zarr.dev/zeps/draft/ZEP0002.html).
+This is only a technical proof of concept.
+Definitely, not for production use.

 ## Setup